 Averted by billionaire David Xanatos.
 Although some of his clever schemes necessitate expending unimaginable sums of money (putting a medieval Scottish castle on top of the tallest building in the world, for example), it's only when he wants something he can't simply buy outright.
 On a normal day he uses his brilliance to run his corporate empire and make himself another fortune or two, only occasionally resorting to extremes like Time Travel for self-enrichment.

 Later played straight by Demona.
 Her company Nightstone is just a front to further her plans to exterminate humanity, so wealth is not her goal but a means to an end.

 Superman: The Animated Series started out with a very interesting subversion.
 Lex Luthor was going to use a giant mech, something which was stated to cost millions of dollars to make, to make money illegally.
 However, Lex wasn't going to use it to rob the banks or other such schemes, he was secretly selling it to terrorists (who were paying him a billion dollars) knowing that the US government would later hire Luthor to design a better mech to fight the one the terrorists "stole".
 Superman ruined that scheme.

-Frank William Abagnale, Jr., the real-life inspiration behind Leonardo DiCaprio's character in Catch Me If You Can, went on to found and run a financial fraud consultancy company, preventing wannabe criminals from pulling off the same crimes he once did.
+Frank William Abagnale, Jr., the real-life inspiration behind Leonardo DiCaprio's character in Catch Me If You Can, is an extremely intelligent and capable man.
+For one of his cons, he actually studied for and legitimately passed the state's bar exam, which earned him a real, authentic license to practice law in that state.
+Rather than simply working as a lawyer, he proceeded with his confidence scheme.
+He eventually did go straight and create a financial fraud consultancy company, preventing wannabe criminals from pulling off the same crimes he once did.